infinivision/gaeadb/README.md

 # gaeadb
 gaeadb is a pure Go Database engine designed by nnsgmsone.
-The goal of the project is to provide a database engine for sql.
+The goal of the project is to provide a database engine for table or other complex data structures.

 ## Table of Contents
  * [Getting Started](#getting-started)